Leaderboard

 6 points

-Monderising is over rated.
+24. Monderising is over rated.
 It looks like East Renfrewshire Council are updating their street lights.
 Fair enough.They are replacing them with white light as opposed to warming orange glow which suits lampost snaw watching better.
 My lampost (I know it isn't mine but I'm attached to it ) is still orange but either side has been replaced.
 Our house is elevated so the lampost is at eye level when I look out the window.
 Nostalgia alert.
 First photo is from round about midnight on the 11th of March 2006.The snow was relentless.
 Most intense I've seen in almost 20 years of living here.
 Sasha (cat in the photo) spent the last 5 of her 21 years with us.
 Loved that old timer.
 My father threatened to go out (we was 86 at the time) and get cigarettes so we traveled the next day into the city centre to get him his smokes.
 Took this photo near Glasgow School of Art on a very slippery hill looking down towards Sauchiehall Street.
 I predict that tomorrow will be wet sleety crap for Glasgow.
-It can snow heavily in March.Hope Those north of the central belt have fun!6 points
+It can snow heavily in March.Hope Those north of the central belt have fun!

-A new version of the v8 radar is going to be available soon (initially as a beta product) to Extra subscribers.
+25. A new version of the v8 radar is going to be available soon (initially as a beta product) to Extra subscribers.
 We've been hard at work with a variety of additions and improvements, including: Fullscreen radar option Improved controls Upgraded precipitation type display with improved detection and additional precipitation types Virtual weather stations Upgraded weather station overlays Rain and snow notifications (optional) Upgraded future-radar Upgraded lightning display Multiple postcode markers and zooms Some screenshots of a few of the features - they are from earlier versions so will have changes/updates in the beta.
-New weather station overlays: Virtual weather stations, on radar display of a station (you can setup multiple locations) Your stations will also store historic data which you can view: We hope to have the beta version available shortly5 points
+New weather station overlays: Virtual weather stations, on radar display of a station (you can setup multiple locations) Your stations will also store historic data which you can view: We hope to have the beta version available shortly

 5 points